fhem/fhem-rhasspy/README.md

   `attr LightScene rhasspySpecials scenes: scene1="Sleeping" scene2="watch TV" scene3=none scene4=none`

 ## Intents
 Intents are used to tell FHEM what to do after receiving a voice-/text-command.
-This module has some build-in intents.
+This module has some build-in intents.\
+**Important**: Regarding tags (*Value*, *Room*, *Device*, etc.), their notation is very important!
+They are case-sensitive.
+So please be sure to write them, as they are written in this documentation.

 ### SetOnOff
 Intent to turn on/off, open/close, start/stop, ... devices.